LauraO90/MadaGuide/README.md

 ### Itineraries ###

-The itineraries provide the user a range of options they can book with MadaGuide.
+The itineraries provide the user with a range of options they can book with MadaGuide.
 The user can see exactly what experiences the itineraries offer, and what is included or not included when booking a tour.
-I created three different itineraries to show the range of experiences users can have when planning a trip with MadaGuide.
+I created three different itineraries to show the range of experiences users can enjoy when planning a trip with MadaGuide.
 These tours can be booked as they are presented in the itineraries, or users can take inspiration from them and book a bespoke trip with MadaGuide too.
 This is detailed at the top of the itineraries section to encourage bookings and show the flexibility of booking with MadaGuide.
 An image of a 4WD has also been included to allow users to understand the type of vehicle that is used for each of these trips and get a sense of the adventure that awaits.

 ![MadaGuide Itinerary 1](documentation/madaguide-itinerary1.png)